Children Lead the Learning at Cumran Primary School

 With concluding statements such as: “The culture of developing creative initiatives to improve the learning, teaching and outcomes of the children is sector-leading” it is clear that the Cumran Primary School team will continue to be in demand to share their effective practice within the wider school community.

 Thinking Matters were pleased to welcome Rhonda and three other members of her leadership team at the recent Northern Ireland Thinking Schools Conference, where they facilitated a workshop on ‘Using Thinking Frames in the Primary Classroom’.

 Congratulations to the school leadership, staff team and wider school community as they celebrate their continued success, they should take great pride in the recognition that their hard work is clearly producing the desired outcomes for learners.

-To see a copy of the full inspection report click here and to find out more about Cumran Primary School visit their website.
+To see a copy of the full inspection report click here and to find out more about thinking at Cumran Primary School visit their website.
 An article about their journey to become a Thinking School can also be seen here.